-The Remuneration and Nomination Committee maintain, on behalf of the Board, a capabilities matrix.
-The Board composition is reviewed at least annually against the matrix and the effect of a proposed new director on Board composition and balance is also assessed against the matrix.
-Succession planning for the Board to maintain appropriate experience, expertise and diversity is an important responsibility of the Remuneration & Nomination Committee.
-While important, the capabilities matrix is only part of the process for assessing proposed directors.
+The Remuneration Committee, on behalf of the Board, maintains a capabilities matrix to guide Board composition and succession planning.
+The matrix is reviewed annually, with any proposed new Director assessed against it to ensure the appropriate balance of experience, expertise, and diversity is maintained.
+While the capabilities matrix is a valuable tool, it forms only part of the broader process for assessing potential Directors.

-The Board has adopted the capabilities matrix, set out below, which sets out the mix of skills and diversity that the Board is looking to achieve in its membership.
-The skills matrix highlights the key skills and experience of the Board and the extent to which those skills are currently represented on the Board.
+The Board's adopted capabilities matrix outlines the mix of skills and diversity it seeks to achieve among its members.
+It highlights the key skills and experience represented on the Board and the extent to which those attributes are currently covered.
+Details of Directors' skills and experience for the reporting period are set out below.